ryanliupie/SIEM-and-Threat-Dection-Tool-V2/src/part3.md

 # ⚠️

+Above when connected to the instance, it says `Amazon Linux 2023`.
+Remember in step 2, make sure you choose `Amazon Linux 2 AMI`.
+However, if you chose the 2023 AMI, here is what to look out for when configuring the JSON file:

 - If using the Amazon Linux 2023 AMI use → `"file_path": "/var/log/messages"`

 - If using the Amazon Linux 2 AMI use → `"file_path": "/var/log/secure"` (preferrably use this one ✔)

-    - Below, there is a slight misconfiguration, as I used the 2023 AMI with "secure".
-When we begin launching an EC2, pick the `Amazon Linux 2 AMI`.
+    - Above I used the 2023 AMI with "secure" which does not exist on it, so I just made another EC2 and repeated all the steps.
+However, if you did initially choose the Linux 2 AMI, everything should work 😎.